Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 | RFM95W | 868/915&thinsp;MHz | 6 - 12 | 125 - 500&thinsp;kHz | .293 - 37.5&thinsp;kbps | -111 to -136&thinsp;dBm |
 | RFM96W/98W | 433/470&thinsp;MHz | 6 - 12 | 62.5 - 500&thinsp;kHz | .1465 - 37.5&thinsp;kbps | -112 to -140&thinsp;dBm |
 | RFM98W | 169&thinsp;MHz | 6 - 12 | 31.25 - 125&thinsp;kHz | 73.24- 9375&thinsp;bps | -118 to -143&thinsp;dBm |

+*NB*: the RFM95 chipset contains an RF96 IC.

 ### b.
 LoRa antennae
 The antenna model will also depend on the frequency band.
 The default type for Intel-IrriS devices are simple whip (monopole) antennae.
 We adopted the following color convention: white antennae for 433 MHz; black antennae for 868 MHz.